-In order to safeguard the school community from the spread of certain vaccine-preventable diseases and in recognition that prevention is a means of combating the spread of disease, the superintendent strongly urges that susceptible school staff members (including volunteers) provide evidence of immunity against TD (Tetanus-Diphtheria) and MMR (Measles, Mumps and Rubella).
+In order to safeguard the school community from the spread of certain vaccine-preventable diseases and in recognition that prevention is a means of combating the spread of disease, the superintendent strongly urges that susceptible school staff members (including volunteers) provide documentation of immunization or evidence of immunity against certain vaccine-preventable diseases.
+The following immunizations are recommended for school staff: measles, mumps, rubella (MMR), varicella (chickenpox), diphtheria, tetanus, and pertussis (Tdap and TD), and influenza (flu).
 Staff members born prior to January 1, 1957 need not provide evidence of immunity to measles; these individuals are considered naturally immune.

 To facilitate this prevention program, the superintendent may make arrangements for staff immunization at a convenient time and place, and at a nominal cost to the staff member.
 A “susceptible” staff member may be exempt from the requirements for immunization by filing a written objection to such immunization on the basis of religious or philosophical grounds, when a private physician certifies that the staff member’s physical condition contraindicates immunization or when the staff member provides documentation of immunity by blood test.

 In the event of an outbreak of a vaccine-preventable disease in school, the local health officer has the authority to exclude a susceptible staff member.
-A staff member granted an exemption for religious, philosophical or medical reasons or without an acceptable immunization record on file may be excluded, as he/she is considered to be susceptible.
-If excluded he/she may be eligible for leave in accordance to the provisions of the collective bargaining agreement.
+A staff member granted an exemption by the district for religious, philosophical or medical reasons or without an acceptable immunization record on file may be excluded, as they are considered to be susceptible.
+If excluded, they may be eligible for leave in accordance to the provisions of the collective bargaining agreement.

 The superintendent or designee will evaluate all job duties of district employees to determine which employees have reasonably anticipated on-the-job exposure to blood or other potentially infectious material.
 The district will maintain a list of job classifications where employees have reasonably anticipated exposure to blood or other potentially infectious material.
 The hepatitis B vaccine will be provided at the district’s expense to all employees identified as having risk of directly contacting blood or other potentially infectious material at work.